Tim McIlrath

 Timothy James McIlrath (born November 3, 1978) is an American rock musician.
 He is the lead singer, rhythm guitarist, songwriter and co-founder of the punk rock band Rise Against.
 He is vegetarian and straight edge.

 Early and personal life

 McIlrath was born in 1978 to Jim and Michelle McIlrath.
 He attended Rolling Meadows High School in Rolling Meadows, Illinois.
 In college (Northeastern Illinois University), McIlrath majored in English and Sociology.
 In his junior year, he met Joe Principe at a Sick of It All concert.
 Principe asked McIlrath to sing over a few tracks that he and Dan Wleklinski had recorded.
 It was at this time that Transistor Revolt was formed.
 McIlrath left college after Transistor Revolt was signed onto Fat Wreck Chords in 1999.
 In the fall of 2020, McIlrath returned to college to finish his Sociology degree.

+He and his wife, Erin, have two daughters.
+His youngest daughter, Scarlet, was named Miss Illinois Teen USA in 2026.
+McIlrath appeared in the 2011 HBO documentary The Other F Word, featuring punk rockers who became fathers, which included a scene of McIlrath trying to convince his elder daughter, Blythe, to sing along with the Rise Against song "Ready To Fall" on camera.

 McIlrath has a condition called heterochromia, where his left eye is blue and his right eye is hazel.